vasanchez16/smokeppe_constraints/README.md

 # smokeppe_constraints

 Implementation of frequentist confidence sets for climate model parameter constraints

-# Set-up
+# Contents

+- `examples`: Files in JSON format instantiating parameters and data domains for constraint examples.
+- `script`: The subdirectory from which methods should be interface by the command line.
+- `src`: Methods to be called indirectly through `script`.

+## Use

-From the root directory, run the `run.py` file as a module as follows:
+From the  `script` directory, run the `run.py` file as a module as follows:

 ```
 python -m run --input_file <path-to-input-json-file> --output_dir <path-to-output-directory> --savefigs
 ```

 If desired, set up a default input and output with a `config.ini` file.
-For example, create the `.ini` file in the `script` subdirectory as follows:
+For example, create an `.ini` file in the `script` subdirectory as follows:

 ```
 [DEFAULT]